vangware/utils/README.md

 - **tap** Let's you tap into a value (like logging it or tracking it).
 - **tryCatch** Wrapper of `try` / `catch`.
 - **typeOf** Takes a value and returns an object with several getters to check the type of the value.
+- **when** Wraps a ternary operator, sending truthy or falsy values to a truthyCallback and an optional falsyCallback.